MicahElliott/flowrist/README.md

 You may have already noticed from typing words like `beauty`, `question`, `cruel`, `saint` (and `lieu` isn't so bad), etc, that Français works very well with Flowrist, given its vowel layout.
-Español is great too.
+Español and Portuguese are great too.
 The `eu/ue` being nice rolls really helps several languages, and most modern layouts struggle here in having made those an SFB.
-And, how many times a day to you type `true`?!
+And, how many times a day do you type `true`?!

-More French words to blow your mind:
+More fun French words:

 - oeil
 - étaient